-They were way too cute and made our day.
+They were way too cute and did make my day.

 Day 2.
 Land tour with tricycle (Chocolate mountain, Loboc river)

 It was not a good idea to go with tricycle.
 Well.. it did save some money, but the distance was way too far and tried.
-We did Loboc River Cruise.
-It was like a boat ride along the river and had a buffet lunch.
+Loboc River Cruise was like a boat ride along the river and had a buffet lunch.
 The highlight of this trip was a local performance with ukulele.
 Really cute one!
-Except Loboc River cruise, zip line above the river is also something worth to try.
+Except Loboc River cruise, zip line above the river is something worth to try as well.

 Day 3.
 Sea tour (island hopping – Balicasag and Virgin island) :

 Most of tours depart from Alone beach in the early morning.
-However, out tour is arranged by the hostel, which made it easier for us.
-Sea tours usually start from 6am because that’s the only time to see dolphins showing up!
-It was so magical and exciting to see wild dolphins jumping right in front of you.
+However, our tour is arranged by the hostel, which made it easier for us.
+Sea tours usually start from 6am because it is the only time to see dolphins!
+It was so magical and exciting to see wild dolphins jumping right in front of me.

-Balicasag Island is the spots for snorkeling.
-The stupid thing was that we totally forgot to rent a life vest.!!
+Balicasag Island is the spot for snorkeling.
+The stupid thing was I totally forgot to rent a life vest.!!
 I am the only one on the boat who can’t swim well.
 I can only grab the side-wood of our boat to survive in sea.

 Virgin Island is so-called paradise.
 This is known by local as the Virgin Island since nobody lives here and the place was not visited by tourists long time ago.

-Although there are more places to visit in Bohol, we just stayed chill and tried to do snorkeling in our last day.
-Since it was raining season, the weather wasn’t quite well at that time.
-Still, I really hope we can stay here longer together, in this paradise. 🙂
+Although there are more places to visit in Bohol, we just stayed chill and tried to do snorkeling in the last day.
+Since it was during raining season, the weather wasn’t quite well at that time.
+Still, I really hope to stay longer here, in this paradise. 🙂

 And don’t forget to try Jollibee once you visit Philippines.
 It’s a local fast food chain store.
-Well..for us the taste is just so-so, but it’s still worth a try.
+Well..for me the taste is nothing special, but it still worth a try.
 Also, coconut water is something must have when traveling to south east Asia.
 Cheap and fresh!

-Our last meal in Philippines was a local restaurant.
-There was a dish called Kari-kari, which we thought its sth related to curry.
+The last meal in Philippines was at a local restaurant.
+There was a dish called Kari-kari, which i thought its sth related to curry.
 Not at all…it was pork cooked with peanut butter.
-The taste is really weird to me, a bit sweet, oily and salty in a bite.
+The taste is really weird, a bit sweet, oily and salty in a bite.